 The next section of this article discusses them in more detail so you can make the right decision when getting a new PC or license.

 This type of licensing is available in retail, and anyone that needs fewer than five licenses can purchase the software.

 It’s incredibly useful and the most suitable for individuals, although it can work for small teams as well.

 Currently, there are two types of FPP Windows licensing:

 Upgrade licenses are the most common type of FPP licensing.
 They’re cheap and easy to get, but you can only use them when you already have the previous software version installed on your PC.

-On the other hand, full licenses don’t need existing Windows versions.
+On the other hand, full licenses don’t need existing versions.
 It typically works well with your PC as soon as you make a purchase.

 Original Equipment Manufacturer Licensing

 Original Equipment Manufacturer (OEM) licensing is the type that’s associated with your PC.
 Manufacturers commonly make it readily available for everyone who purchases their devices.